qgis/QGIS-Documentation/source/docs/training_manual/introduction/overview.rst

 |basic| |TY| 3
 -------------------------------------------------------------------------------

-Try to load some layer, both ESRI shapefile and Geopackage, from the Browser panel.
+Try to load some layer, both ESRI Shapefile and Geopackage, from the Browser panel.

 :ref:`Check your results <interface-overview-3>`